verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

             enabled: true
     EOF
     ```
-  **NOTE**: The OpenSearch back up and restore is supported only on `prod` installation profiles with a multi-node opensearch configuration.
+  **NOTE**: The OpenSearch back up and restore operation is supported _only_ on `prod` installation profiles with a multinode OpenSearch configuration.

-2. After velero is enabled, verify Velero pods running in the `verrazzano-backup` namespace.
+2. After Velero is enabled, verify that the Velero pods are running in the `verrazzano-backup` namespace.

     ```shell
     # Sample of pods running after enabling the velero component